 Perhaps in a follow-up conversation, it’s worth running your style ideas, venue and practical considerations past your potential photographer to confirm that they can deliver them.
 Most photographers will happily reassure you of their style and approach, and talk openly with you about how your day is likely to unfold.

 - Do you feel comfortable with your photographer?

-I’d always recommend having at least one phone call, if not a video call, or at some point a face-to-face meeting with your potential photographer, so that you can really get a feel for their personality, and whether you’ll be comfortable with them.
+I’d always recommend having at least one phone call, if not a video call or face-to-face meeting with your potential photographer.
+This is so that you can really get a feel for their personality, and whether you’re comfortable with them.
 After all, this person will likely be with you all day, from hair and make-up right through to your first dance – so you need to be happy with them being around.

 - Check what’s included and required